Metasploit Tutorial Introduction

 The port is the same as default, we just need to change the remote IP Address using “RHOSTS” options

-Now we can start this module by typing “run”
+Now we can start this module by typing “run” or “exploit”

 and Metasploit’s exploit module successfully exploited this vulnerability and presented us with the remote shell of the victim machine.
 Using the same method, you can use hundreds of exploits present in Metasploit to exploit vulnerabilities of remote systems

 Msfvenom is a Metasploit utility that is used to generate shell codes and backdoors supporting almost every operating system and language.
 Its a combination of “msfpayload” and “msfencode” that can be used to generate shell codes, and to encode/encrypt the shell code.
-You can see supported languages and output formats using the following command,
+You can see supported languages and output formats using the following command:

 Using msfvenom you can generate backdoors for Windows, Linux, Mac OS and other Unix like operating systems.
 In this example, we’ll generate a payload for Windows operating system (x64 bit) using msfvenom